LeoUtas/fishingvizr/README.md

 | zero_fill | False | String |  | "#1A1A40" by default |
 | legend_title | True | String |  | None |
 | plot_tilte | False | String |  | "Fishing effort map" by default |

+#### There is an option to print map plots to jpg files using the function print_effort_map(), taking the output of the function make_bubmap() as its input to create a series of jpg files in a viz folder under the working directory.

+## Example of recommended practice:

 ## Bug report & collaboration